 AHCCCS has a right to sanction CHP for matters of non-compliance of the AHCCCS contract, as determined by AHCCCS.
-For the year ended September 30, 2021, AHCCCS levied sanctions against CHP totaling approximately \$3,001,000, all of which was waived by AHCCCS.
+During fiscal 2022, CHP received notification of sanctions levied by AHCCCS for the contract years ended September 30, 2022 and 2021.
+The sanctions received during fiscal 2022 totaled \$542,570 and were fully waived by AHCCCS during fiscal 2022.
 No sanctions against CHP remain.